 Participate in the development of other downstream pipeline expansions in the lower 48 states of the US (McNeill Bullet)

 Gain a foothold in the Artic Region for other business developments (Mackenzie Delta Explorers Group).
+(Does this conflict with the “exclusivity” issue in the MOU?)

 Sources/Uses of funds